Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 No matter what your position is today, the fact is you are at risk.
 Gone are the days where people work for the same company for 30-40 years and retire with a nice pension.

-you cannot afford to be caught off your guard.
+The fact is that organizations are in a constant state of change.
+As a result, your job is always at some level of risk.
+Even if you are the business owner, your competitors pose a real risk to your livelihood so you cannot afford to be caught off your guard.
 Never allow yourself to be complacent about creating options in the event that your current position is downsized.

 Yes, it can happen to anyone, even you can be "let go".
 In fact, the odds are that at some point in your career this will happen to you.
 Are you prepared for a forced career change?
 Have you created a network of resources that can help to minimize the impact, financially and emotionally?